 unearned premiums at the end of the period.

 The wages paid by an employer for a state and workers' compensation classification code.

 With workers compensation insurance, an insured's exposure to a risk is usually measured in terms of its payroll.
 Premium is calculated per $100.00 in wages and expressed as a percentage. determines the final premium due on a policy.
 Payroll is the basis of the calculation for each rate and class Refers to a percentage discount based on the size of the total insurance premium volume or amount. insurer expense in issuing and servicing larger policies.
 The premium discount is designed to distribute the cost of workers' compensation insurance equitably among risks of all sizes.
 It ensures that larger businesses pay no more than their fair share of loss costs and insurance

 Our agency provides knowledgeable staff who assist customers with audits on a daily basis.
 It's common for insurance companies and auditors to make mistakes when conducting a workers compensation audit.
 We know how to fix them.
 Contact one of our Audit Specialists today for a free audit review for your policy.
 We compensation insurance from trusted experts who will help you quote your coverage and manage your policy better.

-Find your best comp rates.
+Find your best deal on coverage.
 It takes 3